Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 She sighed and waved a conceding hand.
 "From you?
 Okay.
 But only from you."

 Powell smiled with her and they resumed their stroll.
 "I coulda gone with." he said, gesturing toward Buckingham Palace.
-“But, this is a diplomatic thing.
+"But, this is a diplomatic thing.
 Strengthening ties.
-Best to let Regaari stand out in the clear, aye?”
+Best to let Regaari stand out in the clear, aye?"

 "What’s he receiving, anyway?"